FTXInfotech/laravel-adminpanel/resources/docs/groups/faq-management.md

-## Delete Faq.
+## Delete Faq

 <small class="badge badge-darkred">requires authentication</small>

-This endpoint allows you to delete a Faq.
+This endpoint allows you to delete a Faq
 The Faq to be deleted is identified based on the ID provided as url parameter.

 > Example request: